How to Record Audio on iPhone for YouTube Shorts That Sounds Professional

 $20 Upgrade — Clip-On Mic for iPhone

-Probably should have opened with this section, honestly, because the jump in quality is so dramatic that it makes everything else feel minor.
-A lavalier microphone — the little clip-on kind — changes the game entirely because it gets the recording element within a few inches of your mouth regardless of where the phone is positioned.
+Probably should have opened with this section, honestly.
+The quality jump is dramatic enough that everything else feels like fine-tuning by comparison.
+A lavalier — the little clip-on mic — works because it puts the capsule within a few inches of your mouth regardless of where the phone ends up.
+Camera framing stops affecting your audio quality.
+That’s the whole game right there.

 Which Mic to Buy

-• Boya BY-M1 Pro — Around $22, comes in Lightning and USB-C versions, omnidirectional capsule, 20-foot cable so you have flexibility.
-Good for beginners.
+- Boya BY-M1 Pro — Around $22, comes in both Lightning and USB-C versions, omnidirectional capsule, 20-foot cable.
+Good starting point.

-• Movo PM10 — About $25, slightly warmer sound than the Boya, clip is more secure, good for walking-and-talking Shorts.
+- Movo PM10 — About $25, slightly warmer sound than the Boya, clip holds better during movement.
+Solid for walking-and-talking Shorts.

-• Rode Wireless GO II — This is the jump to serious territory at around $299.
-It’s wireless, sounds excellent, and is what I use now.
-Not necessary to start.
+- Rode Wireless GO II — This is the jump to serious territory at around $299.
+Wireless, sounds excellent.
+What I use now.
+Don’t start here.
 Start with the $20 option.

 How to Clip It Correctly

-Clip the mic to your collar or lapel, about eight inches below your chin.
-Run the cable under your shirt if you don’t want it visible on camera — for Shorts, viewers rarely notice a small mic clip anyway.
-Avoid placing it under layers of fabric; the rustling will show up in the recording.
+Clip the mic to your collar or lapel, roughly eight inches below your chin.
+Run the cable under your shirt if the look bothers you — for Shorts, viewers almost never notice a small clip anyway.
+Don’t bury it under layers of fabric.
+Rustling shows up in recordings and it’s annoying to fix in post.

 Audio Settings Most Creators Miss

-There are two specific settings that most creators never touch, and both make a meaningful difference depending on how you’re recording.
+Two specific settings most creators never touch.
+Both matter depending on how you’re recording.

 Noise Cancellation — When to Disable It

-For outdoor or on-location recording, leave it on.
-It helps more than it hurts when there’s genuine background noise competing with your voice.
+Outdoors or on location?
+Leave it on.
+It’s doing more good than harm when there’s real background noise competing with your voice.

 Voice Memos Format Settings

-Open Voice Memos, tap the three horizontal lines in the upper left, then Settings.
-You’ll see an Audio Quality option set to Compressed by default.
+Open Voice Memos, tap the three horizontal lines upper-left, then Settings.
+Audio Quality defaults to Compressed.
 Switch it to Lossless.
-This records in a higher-quality format that gives you more to work with when you bring the audio into an editing app.
-The files are larger but Shorts are short — a two-minute recording in lossless format is not going to fill your storage.
+You’ll have more to work with in editing, and the file size argument doesn’t hold up for Shorts — a two-minute lossless recording isn’t going to fill your storage.

 Room Treatment on Zero Budget

-Your recording environment matters as much as your gear.
-Closets with clothes hanging in them are legitimately good recording spaces — fabric absorbs reflections.
-I recorded in my closet for four months before I cared enough to do anything fancier.
-Hard floors and bare walls cause echo that even good mics pick up.
-Throw a blanket over your shoulders like a cape during voiceover sessions.
-Sounds ridiculous.
+Don’t make my mistake of spending months fighting bad audio in a hard-walled room when a closet was ten feet away.
+Closets with hanging clothes are legitimately good recording spaces — fabric absorbs reflections in a way bare walls simply don’t.
+I recorded in mine for four months.
+Hard floors and bare walls create echo that good mics still pick up.
+For voiceover sessions, throw a blanket over your shoulders like a cape.
+Sounds absurd.
 Works.

 Syncing Separate Audio in CapCut or InShot

-Recording audio separately from video gives you the best possible quality for each, then you combine them in editing.
-It’s an extra step but the results are noticeably cleaner, especially for Shorts where you’re doing voiceover rather than live dialogue.
+Recording audio and video separately gives you the best possible quality from each, then you stack them in editing.
+It’s an extra step — maybe five minutes once you’ve done it a few times — and the results are noticeably cleaner, especially for narration-style Shorts.

-Here’s the workflow: film your video first, then record your audio separately in Voice Memos with your lavalier mic plugged in.
-Clap once, clearly, at the start of both recordings — this creates a sync point you can align in editing.
-This is a DIY version of what a slate (clapperboard) does on professional sets.
+The workflow: film video first, then record audio separately in Voice Memos with your lavalier plugged in.
+Clap once, clearly, at the start of both recordings.
+That clap becomes your sync point — a DIY version of what a slate does on professional sets.
+Align the clap spikes in editing and you’re done.

 Syncing in CapCut

-1. Import your video clip to the CapCut timeline as usual.
+- Import your video clip to the CapCut timeline.

-2. Tap the video clip and select “Detach audio” — this strips the original camera audio into a separate layer.
-You can mute or delete it.
+- Tap the clip, select “Detach audio” — this pulls the camera audio into a separate layer you can mute or delete.

-3. Tap the plus icon in the audio section and import your Voice Memos recording from your camera roll (Voice Memos saves to Files; export it first by tapping the three dots on the recording and selecting “Save to Files,” then move it to your Photos library or access it through CapCut’s Files browser).
+- Tap the plus icon in the audio section and import your Voice Memos recording.
+Export it first from Voice Memos by tapping the three dots on the recording, selecting “Save to Files,” then accessing it through CapCut’s Files browser.

-4. Zoom in on the timeline and align the audio waveform’s clap spike with the visual frame where you clapped in the video.
+- Zoom in on the timeline and align the audio waveform’s clap spike with the visual frame where you clapped.
 CapCut’s waveform display makes this easier than it sounds.

-5. Play back and adjust by a frame or two if the sync feels slightly off.
+- Play it back and nudge by a frame or two if anything feels slightly off.

 Syncing in InShot

-2. Tap “Music” then “My Music” to import your recorded audio file.
-(Export from Voice Memos to your camera roll first as an .m4a file.)
+- Tap “Music” then “My Music” to bring in your audio file.
+Export from Voice Memos to your camera roll as an .m4a first.

-3. In InShot, you can drag the audio clip left or right along the timeline.
-Find your clap in both the video and audio tracks and align them.
+- Drag the audio clip left or right along the timeline — find your clap in both tracks and align them.

 Stay in the loop